 With the best dividend ETFs, the income increases over time.
 The companies in each fund continue to add more value to shareholders.
 And when buying a basket of stocks via an ETF, you benefit from instant diversification, which helps minimize some risk.

 Overall, investing in the stock market has been one of the best ways to generate long-term wealth and income.
 That’s why I’ve done a deep dive into thousands of investing opportunities over the last decade.

-Below you’ll find a list of the top ETFs that pay monthly dividends.
+Below you’ll find a list of some of the best ETFs that pay monthly dividends.
 I’ve also highlighted some key considerations for each fund…

 Global X SuperDividend ETF (NYSE: SDIV)